KirolosAdel5/STl-cpp/vector/Vector Functions.md

                             ####### Element access ########

-reference operator [g] – Returns a reference to the element at position ‘g’ in the vector
-    1-at(g) – Returns a reference to the element at position ‘g’ in the vector 2-front() – Returns a reference to the first element in the vector 3-back() – Returns a reference to the last element in the vector 4-data() – Returns a direct pointer to the memory array used internally by the vector to store its owned elements.
+	1-reference operator [g] – Returns a reference to the element at position ‘g’ in the vector 2-at(g) – Returns a reference to the element at position ‘g’ in the vector 3-front() – Returns a reference to the first element in the vector 4-back() – Returns a reference to the last element in the vector 5-data() – Returns a direct pointer to the memory array used internally by the vector to store its owned elements.

                             ####### Modifiers ########
     1-assign() – It assigns new value to the vector elements by replacing old ones